Python-Markdown/markdown/docs/change_log/index.md

 Python-Markdown Change Log
 =========================

+Jan 4, 2018: Released version 2.6.11 (a bug-fix release).
+Added a new `BACKLINK-TITLE` option to the footnote extenion so that non-English users can provide a custom title to back links (see #610).

 Dec 7, 2017: Released version 2.6.10 (a documentation update).

 Aug 17, 2017: Released version 2.6.9 (a bug-fix release).